nycmeshnet/docs/content/hardware/config.md

 Troubleshooting: If you are unable to log into the LiteBeam, reset it to factory defaults- press and hold the Reset button for more than 10 seconds while the LiteBeam ac is already powered on.

+---

 ### <a name="sxtKiosk"></a>SXTsq kiosk

 The following works with a new SXTsq or a reset SXTsq.
 You must have the "International" version.
-To reset an SXTsq, hold the reset button for about 5 seconds while the unit is booting and release as soon as one of the lights begins to flash.
+To reset an SXTsq, hold the reset button for about 5 seconds while the unit is booting and release as soon as green LED starts flashing (to reset RouterOS configuration to defaults).

 Connect to the SXTsq via ethernet and DHCP.
 You will get a 192.168.88.xxx address